Direct Access for Answers to Conjunctive Queries with Aggregation: Introduction

-Yet, now, the database is annotated using a commutative semiring.
 In a nutshell (the formal definition is in Section~\ref{sec:prelim}), the idea is that each tuple is annotated with an element of the semiring, the annotation of each tuple in the group is the product of the participating tuple annotations, and the annotation of the whole group is the sum of all tuple annotations in the group's tuples.
-In the case of our example with $Q_3$, we use the numeric semiring $(\Z,+,\cdot,0,1)$ and each tuple is annotated simply with the number $1$.
+In the case of our example with $Q_3$, we use the counting semiring $(\N,+,\cdot,0,1)$, and each tuple is annotated simply with the number $1$.
 We can use different semirings and annotations to compute different aggregate functions like sum, min, and max.
-Here again, we have challenges analogous to the aggregate case: \e{annotation construction} and \e{ordering by annotation} (where the previous example becomes ordering by $c$, then by the annotation, and then by $o$).
+Here again, we have challenges analogous to the aggregate case: \e{annotation construction} and \e{ordering by annotation}.
+The previous example becomes ordering by $c$, then by the annotation, and then by $o$ and $p$.
+Notationally, we specify the annotation position by the symbol $\star$ and phrase the query as $Q_3(c,\star,o,p)\dla \rel{Teams}(p,c), \rel{Sponsors}(o,c), \rel{Goals}(g,p,t)$.
+We refer to such a query as a \cqstar.

-In this paper, we study queries in both formalisms---CQs enhanced with aggregate functions and ordinary CQs over annotated databases.
+In this paper, we study queries in both formalisms---CQs enhanced with aggregate functions and ordinary \cqstars over annotated databases.
 We usually devise algorithms and upper bounds on general commutative semirings (possibly with additional conditions), as positive results carry over to the aggregate formalism, and we prove cases of specific intractable queries with specific aggregate functions over ordinary (non-annotated) databases.